 The sense of color and movement in this series of Lentulov’s works, as well as his incorporation of multimedia (the addition of gold leaf, fabrics, and even pasted wood carvings into his paintings), made him a natural candidate for theatrical set design work.

-Beginning in 1916, Lentulov designed sets for Kamerny Theatre, the Bolshoi Theatre, the Moscow Chamber Theatre, the Moscow Soviet Theatre of Opera, and more.
-His design for the Bolshoi Theatre’s performance of Alexander Scriabin’s symphonic poem “Prometheus” included both the backdrop and the lighting design.
+Beginning in 1916, Lentulov designed sets for Kamerny Theater, the Bolshoi Theater, the Moscow Chamber Theater, the Moscow Soviet Theater of Opera, and more.
+His design for the Bolshoi Theater’s performance of Alexander Scriabin’s symphonic poem “Prometheus” included both the backdrop and the lighting design.
 The spectacle Lentulov produced, using filtered floodlights and colored spotlights which changed according to the tone of the music–not unlike the light shows one expects at a modern-day rock concert–dazzled the “Prometheus” audience.

 The last exhibition shown under the Jack of Diamonds name was an effort to raise funds for the new Bolshevik government’s war effort in 1917.
 After a 1917 World of Art Exhibition, art critic Abram Efros wrote that the group was, “now a shell without the corresponding content, filling the empty space with the most diverse jumble….Yet as Benois himself once defined the aims of the World of Art as being an eclectic bazaar of talents, perhaps what is happening is extremely desirable and a form of transfusion of fresh blood into decrepit veins.”